 Guilt, Grief,

-Anxiety, Gratitude
+Trauma, Anxiety,

 Pollution harms mental health:

-"A 2019 review of studies...found that long- term exposure to bad air was associated with depression, anxiety, and suicide risk."
+"A 2019 review of studies ... found that long- term exposure to bad air was associated with depression, anxiety, and suicide risk."

 "Children and adolescents, with brains still developing, are especially vulnerable."